rust-lang/book/src/ch08-01-vectors.md

 store elements of a different type in a vector this scenario, we can define and use an enum!

-For example, let's say we want to get values from a row in a spreadsheet, where some of the columns in the row contain integers, some floating point numbers, and some strings.
+For example, let’s say we want to get values from a row in a spreadsheet, where some of the columns in the row contain integers, some floating point numbers, and some strings.
 We can define an enum whose variants will hold the different value types, and then all of the enum variants will be considered the same